refractionPOINT/lce_doc/docs/sensor_commands.md

 A sample D&R rule is available [here](dr/#monitoring-sensitive-directories).

+Note that instead of using the `fim_add` and `fim_del` commands directly it is recommended to use [the Service](integrity.md) available through the web UI and REST interface.

 ### fim_add
 Add a file or registry path pattern to monitor for modifications.
 Patterns include basic wildcards: